eye-division/hum-mus/about/case-sites.md

 permalink: "/en/about/case-sites/"
 sidebar: "sidebar-about.html"
 ---
-The focus is three Brazilian cities and one UK city: Brasilia (Federal State), Florianopolis (State of Santa Catarina); Porto Alegre (State of Rio Grande do Sul) and Oxford (South of England).
-These vary in their spatial configuration and demographic characteristics and the challenges they are facing in relation to promoting healthy urban mobility and community wellbeing.
+The focus was on three Brazilian cities and one UK city: Brasilia (Federal State), Florianopolis (State of Santa Catarina); Porto Alegre (State of Rio Grande do Sul) and Oxford (South of England).
+These vary in their spatial configuration and demographic characteristics and the challenges they are facing in relation to promoting healthy urban mobility and community wellbeing..

-Click on the arrow below to browse the neighborhoods we&#8217;re studying.
+Click on the arrow below to browse the neighborhoods.

 <div class="googlemaps">
 </div>